zEduardofaria/nest-bookmark-api/README.md

 ## About

-♻️ Ecoleta - is a way to connect companies and entities that collect organic and inorganic waste to people who need to dispose of their waste in an ecological way.
-Project developed during ** NLW - Next Level Week ** offered by [Rocketseat](https://blog.rocketseat.com.br/primeira-next-level-week/).
-NLW is an online experience with lots of practical content, challenges and hacks where the content is available for a week.
+This project aimed to be a way to practice core concepts from NestJS, such as:

+- Project setup
+- Pipes
+- Prisma setup with Nest
+- Guards
+- Custom param decorator
+- JWT Module with Passaport js

 ---

 ## Features

-- [x] Companies or entities can register on the web platform by sending:

-  - [x] an image of the collection point
-  - [x] entity name, email and whatsapp
+- [x] Auth

-  - [x] and the address so that it can appear on the map
-  - [x] in addition to selecting one or more collection items:
+  - [x] Sign in
-    - lamps
-    - Batteries
+  - [x] Sign up
-    - papers and cardboard
-    - electronic waste
-    - organic waste
-    - kitchen oil

-- [x] Users have access to the mobile application, where they can:
+- [x] Users

+  - [x] Get user
+  - [x] Edit user

-  - [x] browse the map to see the registered institutions
+- [x] Bookmarks

+  - [x] List Bookmarks
+  - [x] Get Bookmark by id
+  - [x] Edit Bookmark
-  - [x] contact the entity via E-mail or WhatsApp
+  - [x] Delete Bookmark

 ---